How to Take the Ohio Driving Test

 • Back up into the box of four markers.

-If you run over the markers that’s a big no-no and will cause you to fail the test.
-Other miscalculations and mistakes will deduct points from your score.
+If you run over the markers, that’s a big no-no and will result in a failed test.
+Other miscalculations and mistakes will result in deductions from your score.

 Driving